-K-12 Environmental Education: Guidelines for Excellence - Executive Summary, activity cards, scissors, 4 envelopes, pen or pencil.
+K-12 Environmental Education: Guidelines for Excellence- Executive Summary, Activity cards, printer, scissors, 4 envelopes, pen or pencil.

 - 1. Clear off a table or your desk as a workspace. - 2.
 Print the Scramble Cards. - 3.
 Cut the grade level descriptions (Fourth Grade, Eighth Grade, Twelfth Grade) into individual cards.
 Place them on your workspace as headers forming three columns. - 4.
 Cut the individual guidelines (e.g., Questioning, Designing investigations, etc.) into separate cards.
 For each guideline there will be three cards.
 (Note: Strand 1 will have 21 cards, Strand 2 will have 30 cards, Strand 3 will have 24 cards, and Strand 4 will have 9 cards.) - 5.
 Keep the cards in their strand grouping (e.g., Strand 1, Strand 2). - 6.
 Label each of the envelopes to represent one of the strands (e.g., Strand #1) - 7.
 Place the cards into their designated envelopes for storage.
 That is, all the STRAND 1: Questioning, Analysis and Interpretation Skills cards should be placed into Envelope #1 and all the Strand 2: Environmental Processes and Systems cards should be placed into Envelope #2, etc. - 8.
 Taking one envelope/Strand at a time, place all the cards from that individual envelope out onto your workspace.
 After you have emptied Envelope #1, mix up the cards so they are no longer in order. - 9.
 Make sure that all the cards are face up. - 10.
 Take one card at a time and read it (e.g., Questioning).
-From the description, determine whether that guideline is most appropriate as a benchmark for fourth, eighth, or twelfth grades. - 32 K-12 Environmental Education: Guidelines for Excellence Environmental Literacy Module
+From the description, determine whether that guideline is most appropriate as a benchmark for fourth, eighth, or twelfth grades.

 - 11. Place the card under the appropriate grade level. - 12.
 Find the remaining two cards for that same guidelines (e.g., Questioning).
 Read them and determine which benchmark grade level is most appropriate for each.
 Remember, for each guideline (e.g., Questioning) there can only be one card placed under each grade level. - 13.
 Continue with the rest of the cards in Strand 1. - 14.
 Take a photo of your work and post it to your instructor.
 Make sure you included your name and date in the photo. - 15.
-Open a copy of K-12 Environmental Education: Guidelines for Excellence Executive Summary and check your work for Strand 1. - 16.
+Open up a copy of K-12 Environmental Education: Guidelines for Excellence Executive Summary and check your work for Strand 1. - 16.
 As time permits, complete the card sorting activity for all four Strands. - 17.
 Using a copy of the Executive Summary, pick one grade level to look at a bit more closely (e.g., fourth grade).
 Read down the column.
 This will give you a good idea of what environmental literacy looks like for a fourth grader. - 18.
 Now, pick one or more of the guidelines (e.g., Questioning).
 Read across the chart fourth grade to eighth grade to twelfth grade.
 How does the guideline change? - 19.
 What does this tell you about how environmental literacy develops from elementary school to middle school to the end of high school? - 20.
-What does it tell you about the relationship between lifelong learning and environmental literacy?
+Complete the following sentences with respect to cognitive development: - a.
+An environmentally literate fourth grader... - b.
+An environmentally literate eighth grader... - c.
+An environmentally literate twelfth grader... - 21.
+What does it tell you about the relationship between life-long learning as we age and environmental literacy?